+No student shall be sent home from school or denied attendance to school, or penalized academically or otherwise discriminated against, for noncompliance with the school uniform dress code policy.
+However, any student who arrives at school in nonconforming clothes will be provided with conforming clothing by Valor for the day.
 We respectfully ask that parents help ensure our policy before the student arrives on campus each day.
-No student shall be sent home from school or denied attendance to school, or penalized academically or otherwise discriminated against, for noncompliance with the school uniform dress code policy.
-However, any student who arrives at school in nonconforming clothes will be provided with conforming clothing by Stella for the day, per availability.

 When students enter the school building, they should already be in the proper uniform.
-Students who attend school events at night on school grounds or otherwise - are expected to be properly dressed, either in the school uniform or as young professionals, at all times during the school day including afterschool on campus.
+They cannot change into the school uniform upon arrival or tuck their shirts in only after getting to class.
+Students also may not change out of their uniform before dismissal.
+Students who attend school events at night - on school grounds or otherwise - are expected to be properly dressed, either in the school uniform or as young professionals.
+This includes never wearing hats inside.

+At all times during the school day - including afterschool on campus - shirts must be tucked in.